The Pro Clima SOLITEX MENTO Difference

 Pro Clima's exterior weather resistant membrane (WRB) and roof underlayment (the SOLITEX system) incorporates a monolithic TEEE* film.
 This membrane, unlike conventional WRBs, has no pores and is completely waterproof and wind/airtight.
 This material actively transports the vapor outward by passing it along its molecular chain of monolithic membrane (see image above) - a property of the TEEE material.
 Therefore, if vapor/water is present on the interior of the membrane, even the slightest vapor pressure differential (inside to outside) will engage the chain reaction and dry out the water/humidity.
 Consequently, the membrane, unlike conventional housewraps, is very vapor open (38 perms, Sd-value 0,05m) in every condition.
 Conventional housewraps and WRBs depend on creating a micro-porosity in a normally vapor closed material (PE or PP).
 In the production process these materials are made vapor open by either spunbonding them into a PE mesh, puncturing the PP or stretching the PP with NaCi additives in production.
 These micro-pores then allow water vapor molecules to be moved through the water-resistant layer by convection (leaking through the micro-pores).

 By being porous, perforated or stretched, these materials are not 100% airtight.
 They are therefore vapor open because air and water-vapor molecules, driven by convection, leak through the micro-pores.
-Since the pores are quite small – nanometer scale – a relatively high vapor pressure differential is required for vapor to actual dry outwards through the pores.
-This is true even if the actual rated perm rating (per ASTM E96B) is high, which could be the case because the pores are big/perforated.
-If you can easily blow through the membrane when placing it over your mouth, the pores are probably large – very vapor open, and not very airtight.
+Since the pores are quite small - nanometer scale - a relatively high vapor pressure differential is required for vapor to actually dry outwards through the pores.
+This is true even if the actual perm rating (per ASTM E96B) is high, which could be the case because the pores are big/perforated.
+If you can easily blow through the membrane when placing it over your mouth, the pores are probably large - very vapor open, and not very airtight.

 The example above shows that actively vapor open SOLITEX MENTO membranes remain dry even when large amounts of humidity enter a roof enclosure with compromised interior airtightness.
 However, the conventional passively vapor open membrane in the same building is showing condensation - because water vapor wasn't transported fast enough, casuing a layer of condensate to build up.
 It looks like the membrane leaks, but the moisture is actually just interior humidity.